• Skip to primary navigation

 A pie in a pie shell surrounded by apples.

 This is my absolute favourite traditional apple pie.
 It has 2 parts to it - the flaky homemade crust and the spiced apple filling.
-Let's start with the pie crust.
+You can use a store bought pie crust if you like, but I urge you to try homemade.
+This is a super simple pie dough and is very forgiving.

 It's best to use a combination of apples.
 Some apples cook faster then others, some stay more firm and others more soft.
 Some apples are tart while others are sweet.
 By combining them, you will get a more complex flavour.
 These are the varieties of apples that are perfect for apple pie and other apple desserts: